nastechnology/nacs_management/README.md

 nacs_management
 ===============

-Puppet Module for the district
+Puppet Module for the Napoleon Area City School District for laptop and desktop management